Kyphosis: Popular culture

 One of the most well-known and enduring depictions of kyphosis is Quasimodo, the eponymous hero of Victor Hugo's 1831 novel The Hunchback of Notre-Dame, which solidified the popular conception of the hunchback as a destitute and pitiable outcast from European society.
 The legendary Comprachicos of the sort popularized in Hugo's similar work The Man Who Laughs are instead described as being able to turn able-bodied young children into hunchbacks, alongside a variety of other deformities, using poisons and mutilation, before selling their results into bondage as court dwarfs or freak show performers.

 Early horror films developed the hunchbacked Igor as a stock character assistant to a mad scientist.

-In Shakespeare's play Richard III, the English king Richard III is depicted as having a number of deformities including a hunchback, a trait also displayed in many popular depictions.
+In William Shakespeare's play Richard III, the English king Richard III is depicted as having a number of deformities including a hunchback, a trait also displayed in many popular depictions.
 The discovery of the bones of Richard III revealed that he actually had severe scoliosis, which was apparently garbled in anti-Ricardian propaganda into a hunchback.